Sun Haven

-Sun Haven is a 2023 farm life sim action role-playing game developed and published by American indie studio Pixel Sprout Studios.
+Sun Haven is a 2023 farm life sim action role-playing game developed and published by Pixel Sprout Studios.
 The video game was released on March 11, 2023 for Windows.
 The game was also ported to the Nintendo Switch in North and South America on November 29, 2024 and in Europe on December 16, 2024.
 It has often been compared with similar games such as Stardew Valley and Dungeons & Dragons.

 Gameplay

 Sun Haven is a pixel art farm sim video game where players can farm, fish, mine and romance NPCs, similar to Stardew Valley and My Time at Sandrock.
 Players start off with a cutscene with Lynn, and then move on to the train.
 A blackout then occurs on board the train with all the lights going out.
 Once the player arrives in the town of Sun Haven, they would have the option of placing their house anywhere on their farm.
 Unlike many other farm sims, this one does not have stamina.
 In addition to Sun Haven, this game features three other towns that the player will discover.
 Combat is available, with characters available to choose classes similar to Dungeons & Dragons; combat occurs in real time and provides characters with tools and experience points, which can be used to upgrade the skills for characters.
 Alternative pacifist options to avoid combat against boss characters and story moments are available.
 Players even have the option to marry Lucia, the leader of Sun Haven.